Westerweel Group: Background

+The Westerveel group is named after Johan (Joop) Westerveel, a Dutch educator, convinced pacifist with a strong Christian background.
+In 1940, Joop Westerveel was the principal of a Montessori school in Rotterdam.
+With his wife, Wilhelmina, they had started helping Jewish refugees by taking them into their home.
+He was introduced to the Loodsrecht group of young Zionist Jewish pioneers by a former colleague, Mirjam Waterman.
+Westerveel formed a friendship with another member of the group, a young intellectual, "Shushu" Joachim Simon.

-The initiative to form the group arose in August 1942 when the Nazis began ordering the deportation of Jews in the Netherlands and they started concentrating Jews in the Westerbork transit camp.
+The initiative to form the Westerveel resistance group arose in August 1942 when the Nazis began ordering the deportation of Jews in the Netherlands and they started concentrating Jews in the Westerbork transit camp.
 From there, a first transport to Poland departed in mid-July.
 Part of this was a group of 22 underage German pioneers, who lived without family in the Netherlands in an Amsterdam boarding house.
 The Loosdrecht group, living together in an Aliyah center, chose to go into hiding instead of reporting for deportation.
 Of this group, some 50 pioneers between the ages of 15 and 19 stayed in the Pavilion, a former shelter for young people.
 They were in the same position as the Amsterdam group, but were accompanied by some older pioneers, who were determined not to let them be deported.
 They went looking for hiding places, but only found a few.
-One of them, the teacher Mirjam Waterman, decided to ask Joop Westerweel, a local Dutch Christian opposed to the Nazis, who agreed to undertake the mission of finding hiding places for the entire group.
+On August 15, 1942 the Loodsrecht group got a warning from the Jewish Council that they were going to be deported.
+Joop Westerweel agreed to undertake the mission of finding hiding places for the entire group.
 They had to find and organize different addresses, forge identification cards and travel documents, raise money, and arrange ration cards.

-Westerweel Group then began assisting Palestine Pioneers members located in Amsterdam.
+Westerweel Group then began also assisting Palestine Pioneers members located in Amsterdam.

 The group then decided that it would be less dangerous for the escapees if they were smuggled outside of the Netherlands' borders.
 This was because their housing, which was temporary, required that they move frequently from one place to another, thus increasing the chances of being betrayed by locals or caught by the civilian police.

-They first attempted to move twelve teenagers to the neutral Switzerland, but they were caught by the Nazis.
+They first attempted to move eight teenagers to the neutral Switzerland, but they were caught by the Nazis.
 The group assumed they were betrayed by one of the people they asked for help, and they resolved to avoid using unknown outsiders.

 Their second escape route, planned by Joachim Simon, was through Belgium to France and then to Spain over the Pyrenees mountain range.